Skip to content

 It shouldn’t be surprising now that spikes in load such as pre-season training or preparation for an event tend to result in a higher incidence of injuries.

 Physiotherapists are experts in load management and injury prevention.
-If you need assistance to ensure a safe and successful return to training, make sure you contact My Physio Perth.
+If you need assistance to ensure a safe and successful return to training, make sure you contact our Duncraig Physio clinic.

 1. […] Advice on loading/unloading […]